The Step-by-Step Guide to Buying Your First Home

 4. Decide what you want to buy

-5. Get a REALTOR
+5. Connect with a REALTOR

 6. Visit Homes